neicnordic/neic-sda/docs/index.md

 1.  **Structure**: Provides overview material for how the services can be deployed in different constellations and highlights communication paths.

-1.  **Communication**: Provides more detailed communication focussed documentation, such as OpenAPI-specs for APIs, rabbit-mq message flow, and database information flow details.
+1.  **Communication**: Provides more detailed communication focused documentation, such as OpenAPI-specs for APIs, rabbit-mq message flow, and database information flow details.

 1.  **Services**: Per service detailed specifications and documentation.